arielpardomartin/hello-world-ecs/README.md

 `bash deploy.sh`.

-This will deploy the demo infrastructure in AWS and then perform the following configuration steps using the default configuration values included in this repo.
+This will deploy the demo infrastructure in AWS.

 ## Usage